-All staff will understand that child protection issues warrant a high level of confidentiality,
+All staff will understand that child protection issues warrant a high level of confidentiality, not only out of respect for the pupil and staff involved but also to ensure that information being released into the public domain does not compromise evidence.

-Staff should only discuss concerns with the designated senior person, head teacher or chair of governors (depending on who is the subject of the concern).
+Staff should only discuss concerns with the DSL, head teacher or chair of governors (depending on who is the subject of the concern).
 That person will then decide who else needs to have the information and they will disseminate it on a 'need-to-know' basis.

-However, following a number of cases where senior leaders in school had failed to act upon concerns raised by staff, Keeping Children Safe in Education (2018) emphasises that any member of staff can contact children's social care if they are concerned about a child.
+However, following a number of cases where senior leaders in school had failed to act upon concerns raised by staff, Keeping Children Safe in Education (2022) emphasises that any member of staff can contact children's social care if they are concerned about a child.

 Child protection information will be stored and handled in line with the Data Protection Act 1998.
 Information sharing is guided by the following principles.
 The information is: